crancurello/immersion-day-core-services/tutorials/VPCFromScratch.md

 3.7\.
 In the dialog, choose **Add Rule** and do the following:

 •	**Type:** `HTTP`

 •	**Protocol:** `TCP`

 •	**Port Range:** `80`

 •	**Source:** `Custom sg-XXXXXXX` Type `sg-` and select the security group ID for **our-experiences-alb**

 3.8\.
 Choose **Save rules** and **Close**.

-## 4. Create the Security Groupd for the Bastion Instance
+## 4. Create the Security Group for the Bastion Instance

 4.1\.
 Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.